 Since its founding, CEO has been committed to using evidence and rigorous evaluation to understand its impact and drive continued improvement.
 CEO measures impact through:

-- External Evaluations: Undertaken by third party evaluators, using the most rigorous scientific methodology (ideally, a randomized control trial or equivalent).
+- External Evaluation: Undertaken by third party evaluators, using rigorous scientific methodologies.

-- Internal Data Collection: Documenting all events and outcomes systematically and in real time to track short and long term trends and to determine whether program participants are achieving intended outcomes.
+- Internal Performance Management: Documenting all events and outcomes systematically and in real time to track short and long term trends and to determine whether program participants are achieving intended outcomes.

 - Stakeholder Feedback: Soliciting input from key CEO customers, including program clients and employers, to complement analytic data to ensure programs are meeting customer needs and are delivered in the best possible way.

 CEO invests deeply in outcome measurement for several reasons: